Ukraine says its drones damaged a Russian warship, showing Kyiv’s growing naval capability

 “I will only say that we are all grateful to the Security Service of Ukraine for pushing back the war to the aggressor state.
 What you bring to the world, you end up with the same,” he said.
 Oblique references to attacks carried out against Russia are common for Ukrainian officials, who often do not take credit for them or only do so days after the fact.

-Mykhailo Podolyak, an advisor to Zelenskyy, heralded the latest attack, saying it showed “drones are changing the rules of the game … and ultimately destroying the value of the Russian fleet.”
+Mykhailo Podolyak, an adviser to Zelenskyy, heralded the latest attack, saying it showed “drones are changing the rules of the game … and ultimately destroying the value of the Russian fleet.”

 With the latest assault, “Kyiv showed that it can attack any vessel of the Black Sea Fleet, no matter the distance,” said Ukrainian military analyst Roman Svytan.